innobi/pantab/doc/source/api.rst

    :param database: Name / location of the Hyper file to read from.
    :param hyper_process: A `HyperProcess` in case you want to spawn it by yourself.
 Optional.
 Must be supplied as a keyword argument.
    :rtype: Dict[tableauhyperapi.TableName, pd.DataFrame]

+.. py:function:: frame_from_hyper_query(database: Union[str, pathlib.Path], query: str, *, hyper_process: Optional[HyperProcess]) -> pd.DataFrame:

+   Executes a SQL query and returns the result as a pandas dataframe

+   :param database: Name / location of the Hyper file to be read.
+   :param query: SQL query to execute
+   :param hyper_process: A `HyperProcess` in case you want to spawn it by yourself.
+Optional.
+Must be supplied as a keyword argument.
+   :rtype: Dict[tableauhyperapi.TableName, pd.DataFrame]